8 Estate Planning Tips You Need to Consider After a Divorce

 1. Consider the Designated Beneficiaries on Your Financial Accounts.

-A divorce can restrice what people may do with their financial accounts.
+A divorce can restrict what people may do with their financial accounts.
 Speak with your attorney and be prepared to modify your designated beneficiaries, and know when you can do so.

 Once the divorce occurs, Missouri automatically removes ex-spouses as account beneficiaries.
 However, keep in mind that this may not apply to all assets, including without limitation employer investment plans covered under ERISA.
 Making sure you hare an updated and correct beneficiary on all assets, and making sure that your will and trust is up to date, is crucial after you have divorce.